MaterializeInc/materialize/doc/user/content/sql/show-columns.md

     - /sql/show-column
 ---

 `SHOW COLUMNS` lists the columns available from an item&mdash;either sources, materialized views, or non-materialized views.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax